How To

 #=> #<Pagy:0x000055e39d8feef0 ... >

-# Get the page of items using `pagy.offset` and `pagy.items`
+# Get the page using `pagy.offset` and `pagy.limit`

 #=> [21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40]